Have you ever encountered eggs in a crested gecko tank only inhabited by female geckos?

 Do not remove babies until they are fully out, as they will be taking this time to feed off what’s left of their yolk sacs.

-Once the babies are fully exposed, be ready to transfer them to a small, separate terrarium like this one.
+Once the babies are fully exposed, be ready to transfer them to a small, separate terrarium.

 Line the bottom with paper towels and use a cap for food and water, noting your hatchling gecko will prefer water droplets, so also be sure to mist the terrarium twice a day.

-At the start of all this, we asked the question of whether or not female crested geckos could lay eggs without mating.
+At the start of all this, we asked whether or not female crested geckos could lay eggs without mating.

 The answer, amazingly, was yes—even without prior breeding of crested geckos, egg production may occur in an all-female terrarium.